swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 <a name="function"></a>
 ### 2.1.
 Function

-The function of the SVA token is to capture evidence of signature validity at one instance of secure signature validation process and to use that evicdence to eliminate the need to preform any repeated cryptographic validation of the original signature value as well as reliance on any hash values bound to that signature.
-The SVA token achieves this through binding the following information to a specific electronic singature though external evidence:
+The function of the SVA token is to capture evidence of signature validity at one instance of secure signature validation process and to use that evidence to eliminate the need to perform any repeated cryptographic validation of the original signature value as well as reliance on any hash values bound to that signature.
+The SVA token achieves this through binding the following information to a specific electronic signature though external evidence:

 - Unique identification of the signature
 - The data and metadata signed by the signature
 - The signer's certificate that was validated as part of signature validation
 - The certificate chain that was used to validate the signer's certificate
-- Assertion that this signature was validated, when validaton was performed, which procedures that was used to validate the signature and the outcome of the validation
+- Assertion that this signature was validated, when validation was performed, which procedures that was used to validate the signature and the outcome of the validation
-- Assertion that evidence of time when the signature is known to have existed was validated, which procedures that was used to validate the time of existance and the outcome of the validation
+- Assertion that evidence of time when the signature is known to have existed was validated, which procedures that was used to validate the time of existence and the outcome of the validation

-Using an SVA token is equivalent to validating a signed document in a system once and then using that document multipple times without revalidating the signature for each usage.
+Using an SVA token is equivalent to validating a signed document in a system once and then using that document multiple times without revalidating the signature for each usage.
 Such procedure is common in systems where the document is residing in a safe and trusted environment where it is unlikely to be modified between usages.
 The SVA token simply allows the time and environment where the document can be stored and used to expand beyond a local controlled environment and a short instance of time.

 Using the SVA token, the signed document can be validated once using a reliable trusted service and then that SVA token can be used to extend reliance of that secure validation process.
 The SVA token is therefore not only a valuable tool to extend the lifetime of a signed document, but also a useful tool to deploy and use one secure external validation service instead of having a close integration between signature validation and document usage.